Rajasthan political crisis: HC orders status quo on speaker's notice to rebel Cong MLAs | Law-Order

 "After completion of filing of pleadings of the parties and the intervenors, Counsel for the parties shall be at liberty to file an application for early hearing of the writ petition.
 Till then, the 'status quo', as exists today viz-a-viz impugned notices dated 14.07.2020, shall be maintained," the order stated.
 Prior to this, the court allowed an application for impleadment of the Union of India in the list of respondents.

-The court also rejected two pleas which sought an order declaring that alleged actions of the petitioners as the members of Rajasthan Legislative Assembly do not come within the purview of disqualification envisaged under Para (2) of the Tenth Schedule of the Constitution, and declaring Clause 2 (1) (a) of the Tenth Schedule of the Constitution ultra vires.
+The court also rejected two pleas which sought an order declaring that alleged actions of the petitioners as the members of Rajasthan Legislative Assembly do not come within the purview of disqualification envisaged under Para (2) of the Tenth Schedule of the Constitution.
 Rejecting the petitions, the court said they are beyond its jurisdiction.

 The Congress had sought action against Pilot and the other dissidents under paragraph 2 (1) (a) of the 10th Schedule of the Constitution.
 The provision disqualifies MLAs if they "voluntarily" give up the membership of the party which they represent in the House.